GIC-de/Juniper-PyEZ-Unit-Testing/README.md

 </rpc-reply>
 ```

-The rpc_reply_dict dict allows you to generate a rpc-reply dynamically during test
+The rpc_reply_dict dict allows you to generate a rpc-reply dynamically during
-execution (e.g. test combinations of outputs, ...) as shown in test function
+test execution, such as during test combinations of outputs.
+It is shown in the test function
 `test_isis_dynamic` (file: `tests/test_routing_neighbors.py`).

 #### Mock Code